 Even today, with our so-called "population explosion," the earth is far from being filled with people.
-One thinks of our vast deserts and inaccessible mountain ranges, plus the frozen wastes of Antarctica, for example.
-It may, however, once have been filled in the much more habitable world before the Flood, but it also was "filled with violence through them" (Genesis 6:11, 13).
+Consider our vast deserts, inaccessible mountain ranges, or the frozen wastes of Antarctica, for example.
+It might, however, once have been filled in the much more habitable world before the Flood, but it also was "filled with violence through them" (Genesis 6:11, 13).
 This, in fact, was the very reason God sent the great Flood to "destroy them with the earth."